Chapter 2:

 The concealment spell dissolves like mist.

-His hair turns white, bright as the moon.
+His hair turns white, shining like the moon.

 His golden eyes flicker…